woolweaven/web-scraping/README.md

 **Setting up telegram bot:**
-First of, you need to create a Telegram bot, if you haven't done this before its super easy you can look
+First of, you need to create a Telegram bot, if you haven't done this before its super easy you can look [at:](https://core.telegram.org/bots#6-botfather).
-[at]: (https://core.telegram.org/bots#6-botfather).
 Take note of your bot token.
 The next thing is creating a public channel on telegram, take note of the group @username.
 Now make the bot an administrator to the channel;
 In any Telegram client: